carriontrooper/Gold-UI/README.md

 # Gold-UI
- 'Museum' copy of Gold UI mod, which disappeared from the internet.
+ 'Museum' copy of Gold UI mod by Sockybob, which disappeared from the internet.